Bebao24/LIGHTUX/README.md

 This is a x86_64 hobby OS.
 Nothing much.

 ## Status:
 This is a completely new OS and shouldn't be used daily.
-It is currently using limine as a bootloader.
+It is currently using limine as a bootloader. <br>
+It has a x86_64 pre-emptive multitasking kernel.

 ## Documentation
 - **Installing**: Please go to ``docs/install.md`` for a guide on how to build and run this OS.